jcohen42/Engram/docs/7-while.md

 While blocks in Engram are formed like this:
 ```
 While (condition):
 	(sentences inside the while block)
 	(these will be executed repeatedly until the condition becomes false)
-  (after the last sentence is executed, Engram will go back to the condition
+	(after the last sentence is executed, Engram will go back to the condition...)
-    at the top of the while loop)
+	(at the top of the while loop)
 End while.
 ```